Music for the Jilted Generation explained

 Next Year:1997

 Music for the Jilted Generation is the second studio album by English electronic music group the Prodigy.
 It was first released on 4 July 1994 by XL Recordings in the United Kingdom and by Mute Records in the United States.
-Just as on the group's debut album Experience (1992), Maxim Reality was the only member of the band's line-up—besides Liam Howlett—to contribute to the album.
+As with the group's debut album, Experience (1992), Maxim Reality and Liam Howlett were the only official members of the group to contribute to the album.
+The other two members, Keith Flint and Leeroy Thornhill, were not credited on any tracks (although all four individuals were pictured in the liner notes).[1]

-A remastered and expanded edition of the album titled More Music for the Jilted Generation was released in 2008.[1]
+A remastered and expanded edition of the album, titled More Music for the Jilted Generation, was released in 2008.[2]

 Music and content